EvanPalmer/sa-takehome-project-node/README.md

 - stripe.paymentIntents
   - _create_ a payment intent when we load up the payment on the server side
 - stripe.retrievePaymentIntent
- - retreive the payment intent on the client side
+ - retrieve the payment intent on the client side
 - stripe.prices.retrieve
-  - to retreive prices on the server side ensuring the payment is made in alignment with the catalog.
+  - to retrieve prices on the server side ensuring the payment is made in alignment with the catalog.
 - stripe.elements
  - to create the payment component on the client side
  - I should have worked on the look and feel here